Eigenvalues of minimal Cantor systems: Definitions and notation

-It is classical to prove that this reduction is possible, in particular (H3) can be deduced from Proposition 2.8 in \cite{hps}.
-A Bratteli-Vershik representation of a minimal Cantor system $(X,T)$ verifying (H1), (H2) and (H3) will be called \emph{proper}.
-If the minimal Cantor system has finite rank $d$, in the definition of proper representation we will also consider:
+Classical arguments show that this reduction is possible, in particular (H2) follows from the simplicity of the Bratteli-Vershik representation and (H3) can be deduced from Proposition 2.8 in \cite{hps}.
+A Bratteli-Vershik representation of a minimal Cantor system $(X,T)$ satisfying (H1), (H2) and (H3) will be called \emph{proper}.